lucuma13/load/README.md

+`load` is a personal script to load my frequently used apps and preferences in a new machine.

-## 🚗 Set Up Workstation
+### 🚗 Auto Set Up

-Run the line for your OS.
-It runs on --fast mode first, then pauses and asks whether to continue into --full.
+Bare command runs on --fast mode first, then pauses before continuing into --full. --dry-run is also available.

 * macOS:
 ```bash